ezekeal/kingkiller/my-notes.md

 * Ben says "Remember your father's song.
 Be wary of folly" likely in reference to the Lanre song?

+* In Lanre, Selitos knows "how grief can twist a heart, how passions drive good men to folly"

 ## Subtext